Snoring therapy Bethesda MD

 Don’t wait till your health deteriorates from snoring at night.
 Contact Pain & Arthritis Relief Center about the possibility of snoring therapy in Bethesda MD.

 What is Sleep Apnea?

 There are different forms of sleep apnea.
 Obstructive sleep apnea is one of the most common forms that affect many people who snore.
 This occurs when the muscles in the throat are relaxed.
 Central sleep apnea is when a person’s brain does not transmit the correct signals to the muscles, which leads to snoring.
 This is dangerous because a person’s breathing can suddenly stop while they are asleep.
-The third type is complex sleep apnea, which is when a person has a combination of both obstructive and central sleep apnea.
+The third type is complex sleep apnea, when a person has obstructive and central sleep apnea.
 If you believe that you suffer from sleep apnea, schedule an appointment with a trusted specialist who has helped many patients find relief through snoring therapy.

 Can You Help Snoring?

 It is possible to find relief from snoring.
 Through regular Bethesda, MD snoring therapy sessions, our clinicians will determine the cause of the snoring, any habits that may be contributing, and what treatments are suited to your needs.
 They can educate you about effective practices you can try at home to control your snoring in addition to treatments.
 In Bethesda, Maryland, snoring therapy might include chiropractic manipulations, being fitted with an oral device or CPAP machine, acupuncture, lifestyle modifications, and more.
 Combining these various treatments should help you find relief from snoring, reducing the likelihood that you will develop snoring-related health complications.